 23. Half Halo

 Create some clear-cut twists by splitting each temple section into two, then twisting each manually around each other to resemble a roped look.
 Tie both together with a clear elastic in the middle.
-A medium-hold shine spray, like S Factor by TIGI Vivacious Hair Spray, keeps things gleamy.
+A medium-hold hair spray, like Nexxus Weightless Style Ultra Light Hair Spray, keeps things in place and gleamy.

 25. Full Halo